Facilitating Improvement

 However, there are some concerning aspects to these everyday meetings.

 For example, the number of meetings we hold has increased significantly over the years, apparently in the region of 10% per/year, and this is now getting even more dramatic with videoconferencing and working-from-home.
+One meeting 20 years ago has transformed into six today!

 When you start looking at the big picture, the non-productive aspects of meetings can cause dramatic losses in productivity....billions of dollars per year on the global stage.